pat-alt/ECCCo.jl/dev/rebuttal/6zGr.md

 - This is true and we are transparent about this in the paper (line 320 to 322).
 - ECCCo is intentionally biased towards faithfulness in the same way that Wachter is intentionally biased towards minimal perturbations.

-We are happy to make this point more explicit in section 7.
+We will make this point more explicit in section 7.

 #### Other questions